sbahmani/JalCal/README.md

 # JalCal

-Jalali(Persian) Calender Convertor in Java
+Jalali(Persian) Calendar Convertor in Java

+Use [this](https://github.com/roozbehp/persiancalendar) repo for conversion

 ## How to Use